Wild Play Nanaimo: The thrills that would get me jumping out of planes

 He pushed me lightly off the edge and down, down, down I went, until up, up, up I went.
 The initial fall petrified me, but lasted so little time it wasn’t a big deal.
 Then going back up and falling back down wasn’t so bad because of the bungee – it wasn’t the same as just falling.

 I returned to the ground with a big ol’ smile on my face, proud of conquering another fear.
-I highly recommend WildPlay, and adored both the Victoria location (where I did the adventure course) and the Nanaimo one.
-Thanks for the awesome time, WildPlay!
+I highly recommend WildPlay Nanaimo, and adored also the Victoria location (where I did the adventure course).
+Thanks for the awesome time, WildPlay Nanaimo!